Gerald Lockwood: Playing career

+Lockwood started his career at Keighley, and played in the club's 1951–52 Yorkshire Cup final defeat against Wakefield Trinity.
+In October 1954, he was transferred to Halifax in exchange for Bryn Hopkins and Des Clarkson.

-Gerry Lockwood made his début for Wakefield Trinity, and scored four goals in the 32–3 victory over Hull Kingston Rovers at Belle Vue on Saturday 14 January 1956, he scored 2-goals in the 10–14 defeat by Barrow in the 1956 Challenge Cup quarter final at Belle Vue in front of a crowd of 20,514, he scored a goal in the 5–9 defeat by Keighley during the 1955–56 season at Lawkholme Lane, Keighley.
+Lockwood made his début for Wakefield Trinity, and scored four goals in the 32–3 victory over Hull Kingston Rovers at Belle Vue on Saturday 14 January 1956, he scored 2-goals in the 10–14 defeat by Barrow in the 1956 Challenge Cup quarter final at Belle Vue in front of a crowd of 20,514, he scored a goal in the 5–9 defeat by Keighley during the 1955–56 season at Lawkholme Lane, Keighley.
 With Frank Mortimer's return to fitness, Gerry Lockwood was restricted to 'A' Team appearances, but with Mortimer playing for Great Britain against Australia, Gerry Lockwood made his only appearance of the 1956–57 season in the match against Featherstone Rovers at Post Office Road, Featherstone on Saturday 17 November 1956, this was to be his last match, as 2-weeks later, aged 28, he suffered a broken leg during an 'A' Team match that ended his rugby league playing career.